mrgsolve/examples/misc_demo/covset.md

 -   When we call `idata_set`, we can invoke a `covset` and those covariates get added
 -   The `covset` stuff (with formula parsing) is located here:
     -   <https://github.com/kylebmetrum/dmutate>
+-   In the `mrgsolve` implementation, we attach parameters to the evaluation environment, so we can use parameter names in the formulae.

 ``` r
 code <- '